DannyOnkies/Conversion-BinToDec/README.md

 3) Add the products thus obtained.

-The resulting number is the result of the base ten conversion. xcode-select --install
+The resulting number is the result of the base ten conversion.